 After your baby is born, most families stay about 4 hours.
-The maximum stay is 24 hours but is very rare.
+Your stay could extend to 12 hours in some cases where we need to watch mom or baby more closely.
 Before you leave, the midwife does a thorough check of the mother and newborn to ensure that you are both safe and healthy for discharge.

 Can't imagine going home so soon after having the baby?
 Most of our clients feel great after their unmedicated labor and birth and are ready and anxious to get back to their own bed and their own home.
 It is amazing how much energy you have after accomplishing your goal.